Cape Blanco State Park is located on a dramatic headland at the westernmost point of the state of Oregon.

 It’s a serene stroll that offers commanding views of both sides of the cape and countless photo ops of the historic lighthouse perched on the bluff.

-Typically, tours are available April through October.
-Check the official website for the latest schedule.
+In a typical year, tours are available April through October.
+Check with the State Park for the latest schedule and information.

 Even when the lighthouse is closed (as it was during our visit), exploring the lighthouse grounds is a worthwhile outing in itself.